istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 in the `external-istiod` namespace.
 An ingress gateway is also installed in the `istio-system` namespace to provide mesh sidecars access to the external control plane.

-The second cluster is a {{< gloss >}}remote cluster{{< /gloss >}} hosting the mesh.
+The second cluster is a {{< gloss >}}remote cluster{{< /gloss >}} running the mesh workloads.
 Its Kubernetes API server also provides the configuration for the control plane (istiod) running in the external cluster.

 ### API Server Access

-The API Server in the remote cluster must be accessible to the external control plane cluster.
-Many cloud providers make API Servers publicly accessible via network load balancers (NLBs).
-If the API Server is not directly accessible, you will have to modify the installation procedure to enable access.
-For example, the [east-west](https://en.wikipedia.org/wiki/East-west_traffic) gateway used in the multi-network and primary-remote configurations could also be used to enable access to the API Server.
+The Kubernetes API server in the remote cluster must be accessible to the external control plane cluster.
+Many cloud providers make API servers publicly accessible via network load balancers (NLBs).
+If the API server is not directly accessible, you will have to modify the installation procedure to enable access.
+For example, the [east-west](https://en.wikipedia.org/wiki/East-west_traffic) gateway used in the multi-network and primary-remote configurations could also be used to enable access to the API server.

 ## Environment Variables

-This guide will refer to two clusters named `external_cluster` and `remote_cluster`.
 The following environment variables will be used throughout to simplify the instructions:

 Variable | Description